Advanced: Workshop

 you do not have to enclose them in quotes:

-In PixieBrix, service configurations and output keys are referred to using a @
+In PixieBrix, variables and integration configurations referred to using a @

 before their name.
-Because they start with a “@” you must enclose them in double-quotes.
+Because they start with a “@” you must enclose them in quotes.

 The apiVersion